jreinhardt/bolttools/doc/blt_spec_0_3.rst

 .. _distribution:

-A backend is a process that uses backend independent data and data from database_ and transforms this data into a set of files.
+A backend is a process that uses backend independent data and data from database_, transforms this data and outputs a set of files.
 This output is called the distribution.

 .. image:: processing_0.3.png
    :width: 100%

-A example for a backend would be a process that uses the backend indepent data about parts, their geometries and dimensions together with a number of templates and stylesheets and produces a set of HTML pages with a nicely rendered, browsable description of the parts.
+Am example for a backend would be a process that uses the backend indepent data about parts, their geometries and dimensions together with a number of templates and stylesheets and produces a set of HTML pages with a nicely rendered, browsable description of the parts.
 Other backends could produce data that is suitable for use in specific CAD applications.

-Backends are not specified in details by this specification.
+Backends are not specified in detail by this specification.

-.. _blt-files:
+.. _blt-file:

 Backend independent data - the blt file
 =======================================

-The backend independent data is stored in `yaml <http://yaml.org/>`_ files with the extension .blt with exactly one YAML document and containing an associative array with the following keys:
+The backend independent data is stored in `yaml <http://yaml.org/>`_ files with the extension .blt.
+These files contain exactly one YAML document consisting of an associative array with the following keys:

 - id: mandatory, string.
 The id of the collection.
 Must be identical to the filename of the blt file without the extenstion.